 Clubs & Organizations

-Pen Collectors of America (USA): One of the oldest and largest collector organizations, the PCA publishes The PENnant three times per year.
+Pen Collectors of America (USA): One of the oldest and largest pen collecting organizations, the PCA publishes The Pennant three times per year.
 Vintage pens remain the primary focus, with solidly researched original articles.
-Perhaps the greatest benefit of PCA membership, however, is one that most members pass by: the opportunity to download copies of old catalogs, advertisements, repair manuals, in-house journals, and other original literature from the Reference Library, an unparalleled storehouse of information.
+Perhaps the greatest benefit offered by the PCA, however, is the ability to consult and share copies of old catalogs, advertisements, repair manuals, in-house journals, and other original literature through its online Reference Library, an unparalleled storehouse of information.
+The PCA Facebook page is here.

 Writing Equipment Society (UK): Fountain pens are only a part of this group's interests.
 The Journal of the WES is published three times per year.
 Meetings are held several times each year, mostly in or near London.
 One can now join online and pay membership dues by Paypal -- a real boon for overseas members.